-Just so you know, in years past, TurboTax used to team up with some of the top banking and financial institutions to offer partner clients a break on their popular at home tax preparation software – Like what we’ve seen before from Bank of America.
-However, probably because everyone had access to the offers anyway, it appears that they have moved away from offering specific partner discounts and just offer a general discount for everyone from time to time.
-Plus they probably had to pay their partners a commission or some sort of fee to get exposure on partner websites or newsletters.
+Just so you know, in years past, TurboTax used to team up with some of the top banking and financial institutions to offer banking clients a break on their at home tax preparation software.
+Not only was Bank of America part of the partnership but others like Citi, Wells Fargo, Chase, Sun Trust and dozens of others.
+However, probably because everyone had access to the offers anyway (and spread like wildfire on sites like Reddit), it appears that they have moved away from offering specific partner discounts and just offer a general discount for everyone from time to time.
+Plus they probably had to pay their partners a commission or some sort of advertising fee to get exposure on partner websites or newsletters which can be costly.

-But wait… There’s another tax deal from Bank of America.
+But wait… There may be another tax deal from Bank of America.

-It looks like the folks at H&R Block have picked up where TurboTax has left off.
-They now offer Bank of America customers 10% cash back if you pay for your H&R Block tax service with a qualifying BofA credit or debit card (up to a maximum of $28.00 back).
-What’s nice about the offer is that it appears to be separate from any of the other H&R Block coupons out there right now so you can likely get a double discount if you’re lucky.
-Just hurry and pay by March 15th, 2017 to get it.
+We’ve noticed that the folks at H&R Block have picked up where TurboTax has left off (at least they did last year).
+We’ve seen them offer Bank of America customers 10% cash back if you pay for your H&R Block tax service with a qualifying BofA credit or debit card (up to a maximum of $28.00 back).
+Just keep in mind that this deal is not available all tax season long (UPDATE: at our last check we didn’t see it anymore).

-To get the deal you will need to login to your online Bank of America account.
-Then navigate to the “cash back deals” link in the top bar.
+To search for the offer, you will need to login to your online Bank of America account.
+Once there, navigate to the “cash back deals” link in the top bar.
 It should look something like this below although it might vary depending on your client level (we have a basic account):